Latest Mauritius Landscape photographyRead more

 As it is mainly about free subjects and only rarely about a commission, they are more attached to this subject by artistic and creative ambitions.
 They are - unlike most of the other works they have to execute - absolutely free in their conception and interpretation.
 No "briefings" with binding conditions.
 No time limits that put the photographer in a stressful situation.

 By definition, nature is in the foreground.
 It offers the photographer much more creative latitude than a commission for urban or industrial landscapes.
+A good example in Mauritius would be to include its sumptuous hotels surrounded with its national scenery.
 There, the documentation of facts or advertising messages takes precedence.
 This significantly limits the photographer's creative activity.

 Finally, urban landscapes generally concern shots of groups or details of built sites or architectures at most presented in their natural surroundings.
 The relationship to nature plays a much lesser role in this case.